nomemory/andreinc-site/_posts/2022-04-10-a-blog-that-is-a-single-executable-binary.md

 # Running the sample blog

-To build the sample blog we just compile [`microblog.c`](https://github.com/nomemory/microblog-c/blob/main/microblog.c) and we wun it:
+To build the sample blog, we compile `microblog`.c`](https://github.com/nomemory/microblog-c/blob/main/microblog.c):
 ```sh
 >> gcc -Wall microblog.c -o microblog
 >> ./microblog
 ```

-The internal server will start serving HTTP requests on port `8080` if everything goes well.
+If everything goes well, the internal server will start serving HTTP requests on port `8080` if everything goes well.

-If you are curious to see how everything looks like, just open a browser: [http://localhost:8080](http://localhost:8080), and enjoy:
+If you are curious to see what everything looks like, open a browser: [http://localhost:8080](http://localhost:8080), and enjoy:

 ![png]({{site.url}}/assets/images/2022-04-10-a-blog-that-is-a-single-executable-binary/homepage.png){:height="40%" width="40%"}